 Most trucks in the UK, and all large trucks in the European Union, are required to have side guards.

 There has been a 61% reduction in cyclist fatalities and a 20% reduction in pedestrian fatalities from side-impact collisions with trucks since the UK law was implemented 30 years ago.

 In 2014, the National Transportation Safety Board recommended the implementation of truck side guards.

 But, the NTSB doesn’t actually make those rules: that power lies with the National Highway Transportation Safety Administration (NHTSA).

 Requiring large trucks to add side guard now could prevent many injuries, and save thousands of lives.

 Investigative reporter Ronan Farrow looked at truck side guards on a TODAY show segment.

 As noted above, NHTSA can pass safety laws.
-But Congress can direct NHTSA to pass safetey laws – like mandating truck side guards.
+But Congress can direct NHTSA to pass safety laws – like mandating truck side guards.

 Farrow interviewed Joan Claybrook, the former head of NHTSA.
 When asked why this safety issue has never been resolved, she stated bluntly “the trucking industry gives a huge amount of money to Congress”.

-Members of the Senate Transportation Committee received more than $9,000,000 in campaign contributions from the transportation industry, just in the 2016 election cycle.
+In just the 2016 election cycle, members of the Senate Transportation Committee got more than $9,000,000 in campaign contributions from the transportation industry.

 Want to take action?